B-014: Next-Gen Banking: Design Thinking for Future-Ready Financial Solutions

 • Stakeholder Mapping (Code 202): This tool will enable participants to identify and analyze key stakeholders in the Millennial banking ecosystem, enhancing their understanding of diverse needs and expectations.

-• Empathy Interviews (Code 206): Conducting empathy interviews will help participants gain deep insights into Millennial financial behaviors, crucial for designing personalized banking experiences.
+• Empathy Interviews (Code 206): Conducting empathy interviews will help participants gain deeper insights into Millennial financial behaviors, which are crucial for designing personalized banking experiences.

 Stage 2:Define

-• Affinity Diagram (Code 302): Utilizing affinity diagrams will assist participants in organizing and synthesizing insights gathered, helping to pinpoint core issues and opportunities in Millennial banking.
+• Affinity Diagram (Code 302): Using affinity diagrams will help participants organize and synthesize insights, helping pinpoint core issues and opportunities in Millennial banking.

 • Persona Design (Code 306): Creating detailed personas will guide the development of targeted banking solutions that resonate with Millennial values and lifestyles.